thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 14 December 2025 or as the situation changes.

-- Warning no longer in force: River Severn at Severn Ham, Tewkesbury
-- The Flood Warning has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-Further rainfall is forecast but no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->